Skip to content

 Sea Grant Educators at NMEA

 The NMEA conference is also an opportunity for the network of Sea Grant educators to meet, coordinate, share resources and deepen bonds.
-“Before the start of the NMEA conference, we brought 40 or so Sea Grant educators and representatives from National Sea Grant and NOAA Education went to Northeastern University’s Nahant Marine Station to learn about the educational programming there and then went tide pooling,” says Simpkins, who helped organize the meeting.
+“Before the start of the NMEA conference, we brought 40 or so Sea Grant educators and representatives from National Sea Grant and NOAA Education to Northeastern University’s Nahant Marine Station to learn about the educational programming there and then we went tide pooling,” said Grace, who helped organize the meeting.
 MIT Sea Grant hosted the afternoon business meeting.